 We haven’t seen an adjustment to the interest rate since August 2016, and according to many Wall Street specialists, the RBA is less likely to act until mid-2019.
 The RBA benchmark interest rate currently stands at 1.50%.

 A strong labour market, by itself, is not enough for the RBA to hike rates.
 The Australian economy still struggles to see a pick-up in inflation.
 The Australian inflation rate is still not in the 2% to 3% target range that the RBA is expecting before to have some confidence to hike interest rates.
 What set the bearish AUD/USD tone was precisely the downgrade in the inflation outlook.
 The Reserve Bank of Australia sees inflation slowing down to 1.75% by the end of 2018, down from its previous 2% inflation outlook.
-The most recent inflation reading showed prices rising by 2.1%, but inflation was below 2% for the most part of the previous three years.
+The most recent inflation reading showed prices rising by 2.1%, but inflation was below 2% for most of the last three years.

-The trade war between the US and China and other major trading partners has intensified recently which has added additional negative pressure on the Aussie.
-The RBA has also acknowledged that rising trade protectionism is damaging to the global growth.
+The trade war between the US and China and other major trading partners has recently intensified which has added additional negative pressure on the Aussie.
+The RBA has also acknowledged that rising trade protectionism is damaging to global growth.
 Due to the high risk that the trade war can have on the global growth, I feel that the RBA has taken the right decision to keep the cash rate on hold.

 What should we expect for the year ahead?

-The commodity prices are also likely to drive the exchange rate in the year ahead because they are a more important fundamental driver for the Australian dollar.
-It is not just Gold that has lost some of its shine, but we also saw others metals like iron ore and copper prices being impacted by protectionist trade setups.
+The commodity prices are also likely to drive the exchange rate in the year ahead because they are a more critical fundamental driver for the Australian dollar.
+It is not just Gold that has lost some of its shine, but we also saw others metals like iron ore and copper prices impacted by protectionist trade setups.

 Australia is the world’s largest iron ore producer and exporter and it’s the 5th largest global copper producer.
-Australia is also the second largest gold producing country and these metals have a great contribution to Australia’s economic growth and prosperity.
+Australia is also the second largest gold producing country, and these metals have a great contribution to Australia’s economic growth and prosperity.

 Both the inflation outlook and the weakness in the metal market gives no reason to the Reserve Bank of Australia to increase interest rates in the short term.
-However, over the longer term, the RBA will be forced to hike interest rates to align itself with the other major central banks that are pursuing tightening monetary policy.
+However, over the longer period, the RBA will be forced to hike interest rates to align itself with the other major central banks that are pursuing tightening monetary policy.